douglas86/ci-project4-restaurant-booking-system/README.md

 - head over to [Heroku Dashboard](https://dashboard.heroku.com/apps)
 - create a new app and add all the environment variables to your config vars
 - make sure to add DISABLE_COLLECTSTATIC with the value of 1
-- if this variable is not used Heroku will spit out an error
+- if this variable is not used, Heroku will spit out an error
 - change DJANGO_DEBUG with the value of False
 - make sure that there is a runtime.txt file
 - this will tell Heroku what version of python to use
 - make sure that requirements.txt is up to date
-- make sure to see if Heroku hasn't automatically add a build pack for PostgresSQL
+- make sure to see if Heroku hasn't automatically added a build pack for PostgresSQL
-- if it has delete it as this project is using elephantSQL instead
+- if it has deleted it as this project is using elephantSQL instead
-- connect github and the repo to Heroku and build the project
+- connect GitHub and the repo to Heroku and build the project

 ### [Technology Used](#planning)